 This is EDEN, a “luxury portable suite” conceived to change the rules of emotional tourism.
-Suitable for being installed in impervious locations like the top of a mountain or even hung in the air over the sea, EDEN opens to a whole new level of tourism!
+Suitable for impervious locations – like the top of a mountain or a cliff – EDEN actually opens to a whole new kind of tourism!

-A 9x3 and 12x3 metres options are also available and integrate a further bedroom, a living area and even sauna and hammam.
+A 9x3 and 12x3 meters options are also available and integrate a further bedroom, a living area and even sauna and hammam.

 3D HOUSING 05

 Project: Massimiliano Locatelli | CLS Architetti (opened in a new window/tab), Italcementi HeidelbergCement Group (opened in a new window/tab), Arup (opened in a new window/tab) and Cybe (opened in a new window/tab).

 Cutting-edge 3D printing technology is what has enabled this project to come to life.
 A 3D printed home, can you imagine?

 Juxtaposed layers of a fluid concrete compound are printed in place to make a sturdy and anti-seismic structure.
 The layering doubles as a decoration of the exterior.
 And hollow spaces inside the walls leave room for insulation, pipes and cables.

 On the inside, a dramatic design contrasts with the earthy appearance of the outdoor.